dhabersack/islovely.co/source/blog/on-lazy-journalism/index.md

 ---
 date: 2012-07-27
+description: I reflect on the bogus “journalism” that has led to me undeservedly and repeatedly being quoted on the death of a former colleague.
 layout: post
-summary: I have undeservedly been quoted on the death of a former colleague in numerous articles over the internet, which leads me to reflect on the events that led up to this unfortunate situation.
 title: On lazy journalism
 ---